 A high school lesson plan from Edsitement.
 For Hemingway information, go to Timeless Hemingway or the Hemingway Society.

 The Old Man and the Sea

-Lesson plans and a suggested teaching schedule for a 10 day class study of Ernest Hemingway's A Farewell to Arms from the National Endowment for the Arts Big Read.
+Overview, readers guide and a teachers guide for Ernest Hemingway's A Farewell to Arms from the National Endowment for the Arts Big Read.